-The above result essentially tells us that, in this case, exponential potential leads to the power-law scale factor solution, which is well-known in the literature \cite{Lucchin:1984yf}.
+The above result essentially tells us that, in this case, exponential potential leads to the power law scale factor solution, which is well-known in the literature \cite{Lucchin:1984yf}.

-However, using Eq. \eqref{eq:gmconst} and the barotropic fluid approximations, one can also show that, along with the power law scale factor solution, it brings other solutions as well.
+However, using Eq. \eqref{eq:gmconst} and the barotropic fluid approximations, one can also show that, along with the power law scale factor solution, it brings other solutions as well, which we will discuss in the next section.
 Therefore, it is essential to study the stability analysis of our desired power law solution, i.e., whether the solution is independent of the initial conditions (attractor solution).
 In order to verify the stability, it requires fixed-point analysis of the system \eqref{Eq:non-minimal-action}.
 In order to do this, it is better to simplify background equations by defining two dimensionless quantities as:

-As mentioned before, since the degrees of freedom of the system is two (one for the scalar field and one for the barotropic fluid), it is possible to express the evolution of the system only in terms of these dimensionless quantities $x$ and $y$.
+As mentioned before, since the degrees of freedom of the system is two (each for the scalar field and the barotropic fluid), it is possible to express the evolution of the system only in terms of these dimensionless quantities $x$ and $y$.
 Using the above definitions of $x$ and $y$ as well as the power-law approximation \eqref{eq:gmconst}, the energy equation \eqref{eq:back00} becomes

-where, $w_M$ is the fractional energy density of the additional fluid.
+where, $\Omega_M$ is the fractional energy density of the additional fluid.
 We also find the equations of motion of $x$ and $y$ as